What is it?

 That work has resulted in a recommendation from the group which favours a centralised repository as the preferred technical solution.

 The recommended next steps are to develop a technical blueprint that clearly sets out a business description of the model and to test market direction and demand.
-This market testing activity will be combined with our upcoming API market testing workshops in September.

 Contact us if you’re interested in finding out more about how you can join these workshops.